gschmutz/bigdata-spark-workshop/02-aws-object-storage/README.md

 ![Alt Image Text](./images/security-credentials-7.png "S3 Homepage")

+> **What you should see:** A green **Success** banner with the new user `s3user` listed, along with the **Access key ID** and a masked **Secret access key**.

 Click on the **show** link to show view the **Secret access key**.
 It is important to save that value in a safe place, as it can never be displayed after the page is closed.
 You will need **Access key ID** and **Secret access key** for accessing S3 from external.

+> **What just happened?** You created an IAM user with programmatic access only (no AWS Console login).
+Attaching the `AmazonS3FullAccess` policy via a group gives the user full read/write access to all S3 buckets in the account.
+The secret access key is shown only once — if lost, you must generate a new key pair.

 Click on **Close** and you see the newly created user `s3user` in the list of users.